aodn/aodn-public-notebooks/README.md

 # aodn-public-notebooks

+These Jupyter notebooks are developed by the [AODN](https://imos.org.au/facilities/aodn/) for public use.

 To run the notebooks, you will need to install required dependencies `pip install -r requirements.txt`, it's recommended to use virual Python environment tools such as `Conda`.

 ```bash